HectorBlisS/Chatty/README.md

 * Understand the importance of a backend
 * To use serverless services for rapid development
 * How to use Firebase database
-* Use jQuery for make interactive web pacges
+* Use jQuery for make interactive web pages
 * How to publish a webApp

 ### Requirements